WSU-kduncan/cicd-3120-Brettw1419/README.md

     Afterwards you will be prompted for your password, or in this case token, so paste it into the terminal.
 * Configure GitHub Secrets

-    For this particular workflow, the docker username and password are required credentials
+    For this particular workflow, the docker username and token are required credentials

     To set secrets on github you go to the settings of your repo and click the secrets tab.
 Once there, you click create new repository secret and it presents you with a field for a name and the value of the secret.
-For this project I selected my username and password for docker as the secrets named:
+For this project I selected my username and token for docker as the secrets named:

     DOCKER_USERNAME

-    DOCKER_PASSWORD
+    DOCKER_TOKEN

 * Behavior of GitHub Workflow